 In general then, current employees in the Water & Waste Department are delivering a far more enhanced service to the ratepayers of the City than any Private Sector Partner could deliver.
 Given the magnitude of the capital projects they are dealing with, the administration should receive total support and commitment from City Council.
-If Council holds true to its word and does not continue to purge the assets of this revenue generating Departmental, city employees can continue to be a beacon for other publicly run Municipal Utilities.
+If Council holds true to it's word and does not continue to purge the assets of this revenue generating Departmental, city employees can continue to be a beacon for other publicly run Municipal Utilities.

-Better Ideas Available
+Better I deas Available

-We should be very clear, that as city workers, residents and taxpayers, we do not see anything in this report that should be seriously considered by EPC or Council.
+We should be very clear, that as city workers, residents and taxpayers, we do not see anything in this proposal that will help city officials or residents deal with the demand for quality water and waste services.
 The D&T report is based on faulty analysis, logic and assumptions which culminate in recommendations that could jeopardize the delivery of a very important city utility.
+It would appear that the EPC has been generous to a fault in accepting a report that is so analytically flawed and biased.